09 Jan Best Exercises to Address Muscular Imbalances

 Mario Novo, LiftersClinic.com

-Usually when a client begins to swing the Mace, they have no concept of rooting themselves to create tension throughout the body to propel the Mace.
-Once they learn and figure it out, this concept allows them to leverage and dig in to the ground to get strong.
-However, prior to this process, clear imbalances and dysfunctions are displayed from left to right side.
+Usually, when a client begins to swing the Mace, they have no concept of rooting themselves to create tension throughout the body to propel the Mace.
+Once they learn and figure it out, this concept allows them to leverage and dig into the ground to get strong.
+However, before this process, clear imbalances and dysfunctions are displayed from left to right side.
 These imbalances could be due to many reasons, some being previous injury and development.
-The Mace swings clean up an Athletes imbalance quickly when they learn the concept of rooting, leverage and breathing.
+The Mace swings clean up an athlete imbalance quickly when they learn the concept of rooting, leverage, and breathing.

 Dr. James Spencer, www.DrJamesSpencer.com